 In fields as diverse as business, education, healthcare and STEM, advanced degrees are no longer an option – they’re essential.

 Employers are placing greater emphasis on top talent who can enter a role and make an immediate impact.

 A master’s degree can help your resume stand out.
 It can prepare you for on-the-job demands.
 It can open doors for advancement within your company and help you reach for high-reward roles in all new occupations or business ventures.
 So you can continue to evolve along with a fast-changing workforce.

 Continuing your education may also result in greater career opportunities down the road.
-The U.S. Bureau of Labor Statistics predicts a 16.7% increase in jobs requiring master’s degrees through 2026.
-Comparatively, jobs requiring a bachelor’s degree are only set to grow by 10.1%.**
+The U.S. Bureau of Labor Statistics predicts a 15% increase in jobs requiring master’s degrees through 2029.
+Comparatively, jobs requiring a bachelor’s degree are only set to grow by 6.4%.1

 “I started to realize that in order to be more marketable in my field, I needed to go back to school,” she said.
 Now, thanks to the MS Accounting degree program at SNHU, she’s taken her career to the next level.

 “Getting my master’s … allowed me to branch out and open my own [business].”

 Degree holders are also less likely to be unemployed.
 In 2019, the BLS reported a 2% unemployment rate for those who earned their master’s.1

 4. Additional benefits of a master’s degree

 Earning potential, future planning and increased employment opportunities aren’t the only possible benefits of earning a master’s – for some, it’s the sense of personal fulfillment.